-The Word does not return void (Isa.
-55:11).
+The Word does not return void (Isaiah 55:11).
 It’s at work as we hear it read and preached.
-It’s living and active, sharper than a sword (Heb.
-4:12), and it alone sparks faith (Rom.
-10:17).
+It’s living and active, sharper than a sword (Hebrews 4:12), and it alone sparks faith (Romans 10:17).
 We want our children to hear it proclaimed with power.

 The sacraments are visual presentations of spiritual truths.

 We can see, taste, smell and feel the realities of God’s grace.
-This fact isn’t lost on our children as they see these sacraments practiced.
+This fact isn’t lost on our children as they see these sacraments in practice.
 The children of Israel asked their parents while they participated in the Passover, “What does this mean?”
-(Exod.
-13:14; Deut.
-6:20).
+(Exodos 13:14; Deuteronomy 6:20).
 In a similar way, our children will have questions about what they see and hear.
 We answer by pointing them to a Savior who willingly died for his own.

 Prayer shapes and aligns our hearts with the will of God.

-As our children bow their heads and listen to the congregational prayer or the prayer of confession, they can’t help but hear of truth and grace.
+As our children bow their heads and listen to congregational prayers or the prayer of confession, they can’t help but hear truth and grace.
 It’s beautiful when they eventually join in.

-It’s important for kids to participate in the corporate worship every week.
-The constant routines of our life possess a formative power, and children who attend church every week will be formed by the means of grace.
+It’s important for kids to participate in corporate worship every week.
+The constant routines of our life possess a formative power, and children who attend church weekly will be formed by the means of grace.